 At one point, we met another group of tourists standing next to their jeep, studying deer droppings.
 Albert picked one up and said ”you don’t throw it like this (raising his arm) you throw it like this”, and he put the tiny ”ball” in his mouth and spit it away!
 The tourists gaped, while we drove on, giggling.

 Albert also told horror stories: One about a lion coming from another area with no tourists.
-It had been confused to see jeeps and decided to attack one.
-Fortunately, it only grabbed a spare tire on the jeep, but passengers had been horrified.
+It had been confused to see tourist jeeps and decided to attack one.
+Fortunately, it only grabbed a spare tire on the jeep.

 We went on a walking safari on our third and last full day in Hwange.
 Driving away from the camp, we heard loud trumpeting.
 Albert said it was elephants scarring the cheetahs away.
 Hopefully, they fled in the opposite direction of our walk!
 Albert gave us a safety briefing, and we left the jeep for a 2 hours hike, Albert in front with a rifle.